(1) The History and State of British Poetry

 Alan Halsey, An Open Letter to Will Rowe

-The poet and publisher (West House Books) (and formerly bookseller) makes a comment on the state of British poetry, for P O R E S: An Avant-Gardist Journal of Poetics Research — trenchant and forceful:
+The poet, publisher and bookseller (West House Books) makes a comment on the state of British poetry, for P O R E S: An Avant-Gardist Journal of Poetics Research — trenchant and forceful:

 In English-language poetry the 20th century 'mainstream' surely derives from Pound, Eliot, Williams et al — all of whom in various ways saw themselves as continuing an older tradition.
 But in England 'mainstream' has come to denote a poetry diverted in the 1950s into a backwater which would be seen to reinstate 'traditional' poetic practices in place of the modernist, a claim which bears little examination: we find in it a limited concept of the lyric coupled with easy irony and uncritical notions of description and narrative, with barely a hint of the adventurous spirit of English verse displayed in any historical anthology.
 In the face of this it is all too easy to strand oneself on a little island called 'the English avant-garde', as if forgetting that the work of Prynne, Griffiths, Corcoran, Monk & many another does belong to the 'mainstream' by any rightful name